Question: What is Rockvale Writers’ Colony?

 Question: How long can I stay?

 Answer: Writers can stay at the colony from 1 to 4 weeks.
 Writers who wish to stay at the colony for less than 1 week may be accommodated if space is available but this cannot be scheduled beyond one month out and is granted at the discretion of the director.
-Stays of less than 1 week are charged at the daily rate of $75.00.
+Stays of one, two, or three nights are charged at the daily rate of $100.00 with no application necessary.
 Residencies of 1 week or greater are given preference.

 Question: Can I bring my partner, child, and/or pet with me?
 How about having visitors while I’m a resident?